-Brought to you by the Center for Professional Development with a special thank you to the content writers and presenters, Theresa A. Kuracina, MS, RD, CDE, LN, and Andrew Narva, MD, FACP, at the National Kidney Disease Education Program (NKDEP), an initiative of the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health.
+Brought to you by the Center for Lifelong Learning with a special thank you to the content writers and presenters, Theresa A. Kuracina, MS, RD, CDE, LN and Andrew S. Narva, MD, FACP.
+Planned with the National Kidney Disease Education Program (NKDEP), an initiative of the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health.

-In this module we will briefly discuss healthy eating patterns, and the role of hypertension, diabetes, albuminuria and cardiovascular disease (CVD) in CKD progression.
-Our case study will follow a patient, Frank, as he approaches kidney failure.
+In this module we will briefly discuss healthy eating patterns, and the role of hypertension, diabetes and cardiovascular disease in CKD progression.
+Our case study follows a patient, Frank, as he approaches kidney failure.
 You will see how certain anti-hypertensive medications impact Frank's serum potassium and urine albumin levels.
-Diabetes control and appropriate treatment of hypoglycemia, risk factors and interventions for lowering urine albumin levels, and traditional and non-traditional risk factors for CVD will be discussed.

 CPE Level: 2